zugaldia/coinbase-kotlin/README.md

 implementation 'com.westwinglabs:coinbase-kotlin:0.3.0'
 ```

-For Maven instructions, [visit the project page](https://bintray.com/westwinglabs/coinbase/coinbase-kotlin) on Bintray.
+For more information on how to set up Gradle for use with GitHub Packages [visit this guide](https://docs.github.com/en/packages/guides/configuring-gradle-for-use-with-github-packages).

 ## Usage